brometheuss/WW2021.CINEMA/docs/04-web-api.md

 # Introduction
 In this section we will cover fundamentals of Web Api

-ASP.NET Core supports creating RESTful services, also known as web APIs, using C#.
+ASP .NET Core supports creating RESTful services, also known as web APIs, using C#.
 To handle requests, a web API uses controllers.
 Controllers in a web API are classes that derive from ControllerBase.
 This article shows how to use controllers for handling web API requests.